paul-rezzonico/latice/README.md

 ## Resources
 The project includes various resources such as images and music to enhance the user experience.
-- Images: Tiles, board backgrounds, and other graphical elements.
+- Images: Tiles, board backgrounds, and other graphical elements based on DxD Characters.
 - Music: Background music and sound effects for different game scenarios.

 ## Getting Started